mrkmg/vzcontrol/README.md

     lsot [section]
         List avaliable template for download

+    install HOST TEMPLATE [section]
+        Install TEMPLATE from [section] on HOST

     mv CTID CURRENTHOST DESTHOST
         Perform an offline migration of containter CTID on CURRENTHOST to DESTHOST